typhonjs-fvtt-scratch/demo-rollup-module/README.md

 - Use an IDE to run the NPM scripts
 - Change the deployment path in the `*.env` files as appropriate.

-To install this module in Foundry directly use the following link to the `module.json`:
+To install this module in Foundry VTT directly use the following link to the `module.json`:
 - https://github.com/typhonjs-fvtt/demo-rollup-module/releases/latest/download/module.json

 ## Contact: